 “In summary, estrogen plus progestin use is associated with increased breast cancer incidence, especially when its use is initiated close to menopause.
 Because prognosis after a breast cancer diagnosis is similar for combined hormone therapy users and non-users, increased breast cancer mortality on a population basis can be expected.“

-In plain English, women who develop breast cancer after taking HRT are just as susceptible to bad outcomes from their breast cancer as women who did not take estrogen and progestin and developed breast cancer spontaneously.
+In plain English, women who develop breast cancer after taking hormone replacement therapy are just as susceptible to bad outcomes from their breast cancer as women who did not take estrogen and progestin and developed breast cancer spontaneously.
 Hormone-induced cancers are neither easier to treat nor less dangerous.

 We know that millions of women believe that “natural” or “bio-identical” hormones pose no risk of cancer or cardiovascular disease.
 We wish we had data like the Women’s Health Initiative to support that belief.
 There has never been a study comparable to the WHI for natural estrogens and progesterone.
 Consequently, we can draw no conclusions one way or the other.

 Susan Love, MD, one this country’s greatest breast cancer physicians told us candidly that she did not think there was any significant difference between natural and synthetic hormones.
 She pointed out that women who have naturally high levels of hormones are at greater risk for breast cancer.
 You can’t get any more “bio-identical” than your own hormones.
 Dr. Love commented that very little research has been done on such formulations, and there is no evidence that they are safer than other types of estrogen and progesterone.